HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 * Advanced features (Optional): use Hydra to create endpoints to compare interest rates or other fields in a contract.
 Create other filtering/querying endpoint for which the need arises during the Summer

 #### Training
-Create a video-tutorial of 5 minutes for Youtube channel: Fintech REST API: How To Deploy A Simple Banking Service with Hydra (*) Using the European Banking Authority or ESMA Loan Level Templates as a basis means the service will be on a path towards production readiness.
+* Create a video-tutorial of 5 minutes for Hydra Ecosystem's Youtube channel with subject "APIs for Fintech: How To Deploy A Simple Banking Service with Hydra"

+(*) Using the European Banking Authority or ESMA Loan Level Templates as a basis means the service will be on a path towards production readiness.
 These templates are very detailed but we can focus on some essential parts